Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 Serial or shared-memory multithreaded programs in a batch script can in principle be run in the batch job step.
 As we shall see though the effect may be different from what you expect.
-However, if you are working interactively via `salloc` you are in a shell on the node on which you called `salloc`, typically a login node, and to run anything on the compute nodes you will have to start a job step.
+However, if you are working interactively via `salloc`, you are in a shell on the node on which you called `salloc`, typically a login node, and to run anything on the compute nodes you will have to start a job step.